drone/docs/content/plugins/s3_sync.md

     source: folder/to/archive
     target: /target/location
     delete: true
+    cloudfront_distribution_id: "9c5785d3ece6a9cdefa4"
 ```

-Both `acl` and `content_type` can be passed as a string value to apply to all files, or as a map to apply to a subset of files.
+The `acl`, `content_type`, and `content_encoding` parameters can be passed as a string value to apply to all files, or as a map to apply to a subset of files.

 For example: